Zippers come in toothed, coil or invisible configurations. The larger the number, the larger the tooth or coil.

 Invisible vs. ALMOST Invisible Separating Zippers:

-Invisible SEPARATING zippers are very high tech!
-I stock them in #4 on mesh tape in 24" long & as #6 on a twill tape. #4's are great for blouses or light weight jackets. #6's are good for heavier jackets, or costuming.
+Real Invisible SEPARATING zippers are very high tech!
+I stock them in #4 on mesh tape & #6 on a twill tape. #4's are great for blouses or light weight jackets. #6's are good for heavier jackets.
+Both weights (4mm & 6mm) are great for costuming!

 Used in clothing, bags for cameras, marine applications.
 They are not 100% water-proof but close.